 LANDCOM would be the first of the three solitary component commands to be required to reach Full Operating Capability (FOC) by December 2014, which was the deadline for NATO operations in Afghanistan in support of International Security Assistance Forces (ISAF) to conclude and transition to Operation Resolute Support.

 Since its founding in 1949, the transatlantic Alliance's flexibility, embedded in its original Treaty, has allowed it to suit the different requirements of different times.
 In the 1950s, the Alliance was a purely defensive organisation.
 In the 1960s, NATO became a political instrument for détente.
 In the 1990s, the Alliance was a tool for the stabilisation of Eastern Europe and Central Asia through the incorporation of new Partners and Allies.
 In the first half of the 21st century, NATO faces an ever-growing number of new threats.
 As the foundation stone of transatlantic peace and freedom, NATO must be ready to meet this challenge.

-To contribute to that purpose, today, with its adapted structure and increased number of posts, LANDCOM is the Theatre Land Component and Land Advocate responsible for coordinating and synchronizing NATO and Partner Land Forces by ensuring land domain READINESS, INTEROPERABILITY, STANDARDIZATION, and COMPETENCY.
+To contribute to that purpose, today, with its adapted structure and increased number of posts, LANDCOM is the Theatre Land Component and Land Advocate responsible for coordinating and synchronizing NATO and Partner Land Forces by enabling land domain READINESS, INTEROPERABILITY, STANDARDIZATION, and COMPETENCY.
 On order, it deploys headquarters elements to provide planning, coordination, and C2 capabilities to Allied forces.